bernardosulzbach/wayout-player/README.md

-# WayOut Player
+# Wayout Player

-An automated player for the game WayOut.
+An automated player for the [Wayout](https://store.steampowered.com/app/551110/Wayout/) game.